oriad6/computer-networks-c/README.md

 # Computer Networks Project

+## 📌 Project Overview
-A modular C project developed as part of a first-year Computer Science course: Advanced Programming in C.
+This project was developed as part of an Advanced Programming in C academic course.
-Implementation of computer network communication,  including construction of a Minimum Spanning Tree (MST) using Prim's algorithm,  network path building, and path search between computers using Depth-First Search (DFS).
-The project demonstrates data structures, graph traversal,  and efficient network cost minimization.
+The goal is to model a computer network and implement algorithms that allow a company to purchase the minimum set of communication lines such that all computers in the network remain connected, with minimal total cost.

+---

-✅ Features
+## ✅ Features
-⚖️ Graph building from user input
+- Graph building from user input
-📊 Minimum Spanning Tree (MST) using Prim's algorithm
+- Minimum Spanning Tree (MST) using Prim's algorithm
-🧩 Path reconstruction from root to all nodes
+- Path reconstruction from root to all nodes
-⏩ Path query between any two nodes using DFS
+- Path query between any two nodes using DFS
-♻️ Full memory cleanup on exit
+- Full memory cleanup on exit

+---

-📁 Project Structure
+## 🗂️ Project Structure
-Each task is implemented in a separate module with .c and .h files:
+Each step is implemented in a separate module with .c and .h files:

-File	Purpose
-main.c	Main driver: runs all 4 tasks step-by-step network.c/h	Task 1: Build graph from input prim.c/h	Task 2: Calculate MST using Prim paths.c/h	Task 3: Build paths from root routing.c/h	Task 4: Find and print path between nodes free.c/h	Frees all memory base.h	Shared structs and typedefs
+├── base.h # Common definitions, constants, structs, and memory check ├── build_net.c/h # Network construction and edge insertion
+├── path_finding.c/h # DFS-based path finding on Prim’s tree
+├── paths.c/.h # Builds PrimPaths (reconstructs path-tree from Prim parent array) ├── prim.c/h # Implementation of Prim's MST algorithm
+├── free.c/h # Memory deallocation for all modules
+├── main.c # Entry point: manages input/output and runs steps

+---

+## ▶️ How It Works

+**Step 1: Network Building**
+- Reads number of computers and connections
+- Builds adjacency lists sorted by neighbor ID

+**Step 2: Prim's Algorithm**
+- Builds MST starting from node 0
+- Uses a candidate list as a priority queue

+**Step 3: Build Paths**
+- For each node, reconstructs path from root (node 0) using parent array

+**Step 4: Query Path**
+- Prompts user for two computers
+- Uses DFS on path trees to find and print the route

+---

+## 📖 Example Input / Output

+**Input format**
+n # number of computers
+m # number of edges
+a b cost # m lines describing edges first last # two computers to find path between

+**Example:**
+5
+6
+0 1 10
+0 2 5
+1 2 2
+1 3 8
+2 4 7
+3 4 3
+0 4

+**Output:**
+0 2 4

+(Meaning: the path from node 0 to 4 is 0 → 2 → 4)

+---

+## 👤 Author
+Project developed by Ori Adani as part of an academic course in advanced C programming.